johnzxcvbnm/Adi/unit_4/w09d04/homework/README.md

   - Find a way to make 4 sets of the 13 cards

 **Bonus**
-  - Add a suit of 'hearts', 'diamonds', 'spades' or 'clubs' to each set of 14 cards
+  - Add a suit of 'hearts', 'diamonds', 'spades' or 'clubs' to each set of 13 cards
+  - use symbols (google which work with ruby/ your console)

 ### Card Properties
  - a value that is between 1 - 11 that is readable, it should not be allowed to be overwritten when created